Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Mexico Restaurant

-At Mexico Restaurant, you’ll find an atmosphere that feels straight out of Mexico.
-You don’t come here for the decor, but for what’s on the plate.
-Generous portions at low prices of Mexican classics like tacos (some of the best birria in the city!), chilaquiles, and quesadillas.
-Located just steps from Iberville station, Mexico Restaurant deserves a spot in your little notebook of great, affordable, and welcoming places to eat.
+At Mexico Restaurant, the atmosphere feels straight out of Mexico.
+You don’t come for the decor but for what’s on the plate: generous, low-priced portions of Mexican classics like tacos (some of the best birria in town), chilaquiles, and quesadillas.
+A few steps from Iberville metro, it’s one to keep in your little notebook of spots that are good, cheap, and welcoming.

 2474 Rue Jean-Talon Est